theronhitchman/euclidean-geometry/syllabus/index.md

 - Office: 		327 Wright Hall
 - Office Hours: 	This semester I am using the service YouCanBookMe.com as an experiment.
-  I expect to be generally available MWF 3-5pm, and TTh 2:30-5pm.
+  I expect to be generally available M-F 3-4:30pm.
   To schedule an appointment, use the service at [https://theronhitchman.youcanbook.me/]().
   If you take a chance and just drop by I might be free, or I might have a meeting.
   If these hours won't work for some reason, send me an email.